namtoki/English/stock/02_vocaburaly.md

   - I got rid of some `equipment`.
   - I had to carry 100 pieces of `equipment`.
   - Are we gonna `have fun` or what?
+  - Udon noodles are `easy on my stomach`.
+  - It is difficult to `put on` a Kimono.
+  - Last weekend was a `blur`. = I don't remember well.
+  - Some people are `browsing` their phones.
 - Business
   - I think we `aced` that presentation.
   - I think I really `nailed it` this time.